tugcekarakuss/tugcekarakuss/README.md

 # 💫 About Me:
-🌱 I’m currently learning python<br>⚡ Fun fact;I'm a programmer; I write code and bugs disappear (most of the time)
+🌱 I’m currently learning python<br>⚡ Fun fact;I'm a programmer ; I write code and bugs disappear (most of the time)

 ## 🌐 Socials: